krismyid/pintu-sre-questions/Readme.md

 }`
 ```
 - **GET /weather**
-get weather data for Jakarta, from openweathermap, returns json:
+get weather data for Jakarta, from openweathermap, cache the result for 15 minutes, then returns json:
 ```
 {
   "coord": {